OpenEnergyPlatform/open-MaStR/docs/advanced.md

 ### MaStRMirror

-!!! warning "MaStRMirror is deprecated"
+!!! warning "MaStRMirror has been removed"
-    Since `v0.16.0` the `MaStRMirror` class is deprecated and cannot be used anymore.
+    In versions > `v0.16.0` the `MaStRMirror` class cannot be used anymore.